durucrypto/bubblemaps-hackathon/README.md

 - Send a private message to the bot on Telegram by clicking [here](https://t.me/Bubblemaps_Hackathon_Bot).
 - Post the token you want to get information for.
 This can be in one of the following formats:
-  - Bubblemaps link
+  - Bubblemaps URL
-  - Dexscreener link
+  - Dexscreener URL
-  - Contract address of the token or the pool
+  - Token or pool contract address
-  - Token's ticker or name
+  - Token ticker or name

 - The bot will gather data for the requested token and respond within a few seconds.